 October 2020 | Medical cannabis sales began

-Missouri is one of the fastest growing cannabis markets in the U.S., tracking to exceed well in excess of $3B in cumulative cannabis sales in 2024.
+Missouri is one of the fastest growing cannabis markets in the U.S. The state reached a record $1.46 billion in medical and adult-use sales for 2024, making it one of the top 10 largest cannabis market in the United States.
 Adult-use sales kicked off February 3rd, 2023 unleashing a torrent of demand from both Missourians and citizens of the eight states that it borders.

 Based on the recent moves from the market leaders, it is clear that the play is to build through acquisition and to build verticals with retail distribution to get to the allowable cap.